-Gout is one of the most common rheumatologic diseases and is the most common cause of inflammatory arthritis among adults in the U.S.3 About 3.9% of adults in the nation, or 8.3 million individuals, have gout.
-The prevalence of gout increases with age and peaks at more than 12% in people over 80 years old.4
+Gout is one of the most common rheumatologic diseases and is the most common cause of inflammatory arthritis among adults in the U.S. About 3.9% of adults in the nation, or 8.3 million individuals, have gout.
+The prevalence of gout increases with age and peaks at more than 12% in people over 80 years old.

-Comorbidities related to metabolic syndrome, such as diabetes, obesity and high blood pressure, are believed to play a role in the rising prevalence of gout.^{4, 5} The National Health and Nutrition Examination Survey data from 2007-2008 reported that, among gout patients, more than half also had high blood pressure (74%), stage two or greater chronic kidney disease (71%), and/or were obese (52.3%).
-Additionally, about 1 in 4 patients had diabetes (26%), and 1 in 10 or more had experienced heart attack (14%) and/or stroke (10%).6 numbers.
+Comorbidities related to metabolic syndrome, such as diabetes, obesity and high blood pressure, are believed to play a role in the rising prevalence of gout.
+The National Health and Nutrition Examination Survey data from 2007-2008 reported that, among gout patients, more than half also had high blood pressure (74%), stage two or greater chronic kidney disease (71%), and/or were obese (52.3%).
+Additionally, about 1 in 4 patients had diabetes (26%), and 1 in 10 or more had experienced heart attack (14%) and/or stroke (10%).

+Weight is one of the most important and potentially controllable factors related to gout's prevalence numbers.
 In the U.S., the prevalence of gout is only seen in 1-2% of people of normal weight.
 Prevalence increases as body mass index (BMI, a weight to height ratio that can indicate body fat) increases.
 In people who are overweight (BMI 25.0-29.9), prevalence is 3%.
-In people who are obese (BMI 30 and over), prevalence rises from 4-7% as BMI increases.7 And while obesity is not only a risk factor for developing gout, it is also associated with an earlier age of gout onset.8
+In people who are obese (BMI 30 and over), prevalence rises from 4-7% as BMI increases.
+And while obesity is not only a risk factor for developing gout, it is also associated with an earlier age of gout onset.